melezhik/advent/2022/SparrowCI_pipelines_for_everything.md

 # That is it?

-Well it's small new year story not pretending to do a boring documentation stuff.
+Well, this is a small new year story not pretending to be a boring technical stuff.
 But as the title say - SparrowCI pipelines for _everything_, not just for building Raku modules ...

 Checkout https://ci.sparrowhub.io to see all fun SparrowCI features and happy holidays!